jobsearch-works/js-resume-parser/README.md

 ## Verification System

-The verification system analyzes the parsed output against the original PDF text to ensure completeness:
+The verification system analyzes the parsed output against the original text to ensure completeness:

-- Breaks the PDF text into meaningful chunks
+- Breaks the text into meaningful chunks
 - Checks if each chunk is represented in the parsed output
 - Calculates a coverage percentage to measure parsing completeness
 - Identifies and reports potentially missing content for review